Skip to main content

 Why Volunteer?

-• By volunteering, even for just a couple of hours a week, you could increase your job prospects and increase your skills
+• Develop skills and keep active – volunteering for even just a couple of hours a week can increase your chances in getting a job and develop skills

-• Recording a period of voluntary work really looks good on your CV.
+• Boost your CV or personal statement - voluntary work can look good on your CV.
 Many people will be impressed that you have done something worthwhile in your free time

-• Volunteering can help you increase your self-esteem and self-confidence as you learn new skills, meet new people and develop new interests
+• Improve confidence - volunteering can help you learn new skills, meet new people and develop new interests

-• You will make new friends, experience new challenges and increase your confidence
+• Meet new people - you will make new friends, experience new challenges and increase your confidence

-• Becoming a volunteer is rewarding.
+• Help others - becoming a volunteer is rewarding.
 Volunteers often feel good 'giving something back to society' through helping others

-• You may have reached a stage in your life where you want to 'give something back' into your community - or share your skills.
+• Make a new start - you may have reached a stage in your life where you want to 'give something back' into your community - or share your skills.
 Some people even kick-start a brand new career for themselves

 How to become a volunteer?